 Please note that this is subject to change and will be confirmed by the date of interview.

-The clinical scenario will be relatively brief (two/three sentences), so once you have read this, the remainder of the reading time will allow some short preparation (just mental preparation - this does not mean making notes, etc.).
+The clinical scenario will be relatively brief (two/three sentences), so once you have seen this, the remainder of the preparation time will allow you to undertake some short mental preparation.
+Whilst it is permitted to make notes, these must be destroyed as soon as your interview is completed and not shared with anyone.

 Clinical scenario considerations